zendeskgarden/react-components/src/Table/Readme.md

 By using a scoped callback with the `onClick` prop, as shown below, allows you to handle menu selection.
 Both props are optional.

+You can enforce Menu scrolling with the `headerMenuMaxHeight` and `rowMenuMaxHeight` props.

 ### Infinite/Virtual Scrolling
 Our abstraction fully supports the [react-virtualized InfiniteLoader component.](https://github.com/bvaughn/react-virtualized/blob/master/docs/InfiniteLoader.md)